In the wake of the Bounty

 Seabirds and island endemics of the Central Pacific

-After our hugely successful first expedition in late 2014, WildWings is delighted to offer a second opportunity to explore some of the most rarely visited parts of the Central Pacific, with an exciting voyage to some truly iconic locations including Pitcairn and Henderson Islands.
+After our hugely successful first expeditions in late 2014 & 2018, WildWings is delighted to offer a third opportunity to explore some of the most rarely visited parts of the Central Pacific, with an exciting voyage to some truly iconic locations including Pitcairn and Henderson Islands.

 Our expedition begins on Tahiti, where there will be an optional extension to look for the specialties on this spectacular island.
 With the assistance of local guides, we hope to find almost all the endemics including the critically endangered Tahiti Monarch, as well as Tahiti Kingfisher, Tahiti Reed-warbler, Grey-green Fruit-dove and Polynesian Swiftlet.